-Where applicable Group companies make provision for post retirement medical and housing benefits for eligible employees.
+Where applicable, Group companies make provision for post retirement medical and housing benefits for eligible employees.
 Non-pension postretirement benefits are accounted for according to their nature, either as defined contribution or defined benefit plans.
 The expected costs of post-retirement benefits that are defined benefit plans in nature are accounted for in the same manner as for defined benefit pension plans.

 (m) Share-based payments

-(i) Equity-settled share-based payment transactions with employees and other service providers
+(i) Equity-settled share-based payment transactions with employees

 (ii) Cash-settled share-based payment transactions with employees